Skip to Content

 Recent Important Black Pomeranians

-Many black Pomeranians have contributed and greatly influenced the breed.
-A recent top-winning Pomeranian black was Best in Show Champion Finch's He Walks on Water.
+Many black Pomeranians have contributed to and greatly influenced the breed.
+A recent top-winning Pomeranian black was Best in Show Champion Finch’s He Walks on Water.

 The Pomeranian in black is an important addition to any Pomeranian breeding program.
-Breeding a black Pom into the oranges and red Pomeranians enhances the color clarity of the coat and improve pigmentation in only one generation.
+Breeding a black Pom into the oranges and red Pomeranians enhances the color clarity of the coat and improves pigmentation in only one generation.

 Black is also a very helpful color to add to a white Pomeranian breeding program.
 The most successful Pom kennels will include at least one black to use to improve and maintain these very desirable Pomeranian qualities.